marlond18/EMDD.KtEquatable/README.md

 ## Breaking Changes and Updates
 ### (3.0.0 to 3.1.0)
-- added support for struct types see [History of Breaking Changes and Updates](https://github.com/marlond18/EMDD.KtEquatable/blob/main/History%20of%20Breaking%20Changes%20and%20Updates.md)
+- added support for struct types

+see [History of Breaking Changes and Updates](https://github.com/marlond18/EMDD.KtEquatable/blob/main/History%20of%20Breaking%20Changes%20and%20Updates.md)

 ## Usage
-The source generator can be used by marking the target class/record with ```[Equatable]``` Attribute.
-The properties can also be marked with specific attributes specify the equality comparison method to be used.
+The source generator can be used by marking the target class/record/struct with ```[Equatable]``` Attribute.
+The property members can also be marked with specific attributes to dictate the equality comparison method to be used.
 The sample below shows an `EmployeeInfo` class marked with the specific Attributes.
 ```c#
 using EMDD.KtEquatable.Core.Attributes;